The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Importance Of The Thermosphere

-The thermosphere has mainly 3 great benefits, with one being a very beneficial side-effect.
+The thermosphere has mainly three great benefits, with one being a very beneficial side-effect.

 1) Protection Against The Sun’s Radiation

-It supports and protects all life on earth by absorbing the majority of the sun's X-rays and extreme ultraviolet radiation.
-A byproduct of the abortion of solar radiation is the creation of the ionosphere.
+It supports and protects all life on Earth by absorbing the majority of the Sun’s X-rays and extreme ultraviolet radiation.
+A byproduct of the absorption of solar radiation is the creation of the ionosphere.

 The ionosphere is a direct result of the vast amount of ions that are formed within the thermosphere.
 When X-rays and UV radiation collide with gas molecules, some electrons are knocked free to form electrically charged ions.
 And herein lies the side-benefit…